zlatster-doge/Kioptrix-Level-3-/README.md

 ## Stage 4: Grabbing the User Account Details for Privilege Users

 **Findings:**
-- From the admin account details obtained from the `config.php` file, we login into the MYSQL server
+- From the admin account details obtained from the `config.php` file, we login into the MYSQL server.
-- By navigating the database, we find the admin password details located in the `gallarific_users` column
+- By navigating the database, we find the admin password details located in the `gallarific_users` column.
 - Additionally, we have also obtained the Dev account details for two users in the table

 ---